Cliffback/apple_sensors/README.md

 - `-f [property]`: Filter data by property.
 - `-r [interval]`: Repeat the operation with a specified interval.
 - `-p`: Print thermal pressure, not compatible with the other arguments.
-- `-h`: Print highest temperature, not compatible with -a or -p or -array.
+- `-m`: Print maximum temperature, not compatible with -a or -p or -array.
 - `-array`: Print as two arrays, one with names, and one with values instead of a table.
 Not available with `-a`.
+- `-h`: Print help message.
+- `-l`: Print license information.

 All arguments can be combined in whatever order.